Dherse/masterproef/content/4_phos.typ

 == Standard library <sec_stdlib>

-In addition to the language itself, @phos will come with a standard library: a library of functions and synthesizable blocks that come with the language.
-The standard library will be written in a mixture of @phos for synthesizable blocks and functions, and some native _Rust_ code for either performance critical sections, or areas where external libraries are required.
+In addition to the language itself, @phos will come with a standard library: a library of functions and synthesisable blocks that come with the language.
+The standard library will be written in a mixture of @phos for synthesisable blocks and functions, and some native _Rust_ code for either performance critical sections, or areas where external libraries are required.
 The standard library will be organized as logically as possible, providing the necessary building blocks for new users to be productive with the language.
 However, the standard library will be limited in scope such that it does not become a burden to maintain.
 Relying instead on third-party libraries and @ip[s] for more complex functionality.
-A notable goal of the standard library is to provide synthesizable blocks for all common functions, like modulators, filters, and so on.
+A notable goal of the standard library is to provide synthesisable blocks for all common functions, like modulators, filters, and so on.
 But not for more complex functionality like larger components, or even entire systems.

 Most intrinsic operations discussed in @sec_intrinsic_operations are more complex than they first appear.
 As previously mentioned in @sec_programmable_photonics, most photonic components are actually reciprocal, meaning that they are the same whether light is travelling forwards or backwards.
 Additionally, waveguides support two modes, one in each direction, meaning that each device may be used for two purposes.
 Removing the user's ability to exploit these properties would be greatly limiting, and as such, the standard library must provide ways of accessing these fully-featured intrinsic operations.
 However, the user cannot be expected to only program using these low-level primitives, Furthermore, as they are mostly unconstrained and would require constrained blocks to be used to their full extent, due to the limitation on constraints regarding cyclic dependencies.
 Therefore, one of the main goals of the standard library is to provide higher-level primitives that wrap these unconstrained intrinsic operations into constrained block following the feedforward approximation (@feedforward_approx).

-The standard library should also decouple synthesizable blocks from computational methods.
+The standard library should also decouple synthesisable blocks from computational methods.
 For example, a filter block may need other functions to compute the coupling coefficient, or the length of a ring resonator.
 These functions will need to be part of the standard library to offer filter synthesis, but they should be accessible separately, such that if a user wishes to implement some function themselves, they can rely on the existing code present in the standard library to make their work easier.
 This also means that the standard library should be as modular as possible, perhaps even in the future allowing users to replace default behaviour in the standard library with their own implementations.
 This modularity also helps in the development of the platform-support packages, as these need to be able to support the standard library, something that may be done by replacing parts of the standard library with platform specific implementations, while keeping the exposed @api the same.

 Finally, the standard library can serve as a series of examples for new users.
 A photonic engineer, that is knowledgeable with photonic circuit design would benefit from the standard library as a source of high quality examples onto which they may base themselves.
 Similarly, a software engineer, that is knowledgeable with software development, but not photonic circuit design, would benefit from the standard library as a source of high quality examples of basic building blocks of photonic circuits.
 The standard library should be written in a way that is easy to understand, and that is well documented, such that it can serve as a learning resource for new users.